General Knowledge Quizzes

 12 / 20

-12. What is the currency of Denmark?
+12. What is the largest species of bear?

 13 / 20